-205. The Court held that EPA in fact did have "information from which it could have quantified dicamba damage, even if it could not have calculated with precision the reduction in yield caused by the damage."
+215. The Court held that EPA in fact did have "information from which it could have quantified dicamba damage, even if it could not have calculated with precision the reduction in yield caused by the damage."
 Id.

-EPA officials themselves had given a September 2018 PowerPoint 1 2 presentation that showed in 2017 that more than 3.6 million acres of soybeans were damaged by dicamba, and in the registration decision EPA 3 again used the 3.6 million figure.
-The same source, Professor Bradley of the 4 University of Missouri, had reported that by mid-July 2018, already another 5 1.1 million acres had been damaged.
+EPA officials themselves had given a September 2018 PowerPoint presentation that showed in 2017 that more than 3.6 million acres of soybeans were damaged by dicamba, and in the registration decision EPA again used the 3.6 million figure.
+The same source, Professor Bradley of the University of Missouri, had reported that by mid-July 2018, already another 1.1 million acres had been damaged.
 Id.

-6 7 8 9 10 11 12 complaints.
+216. The Court held that EPA also actually had a "great deal of quantitative information about extensive dicamba damage during both 2017 and 2018."
 Id.
-13 207.
-Among them, the Court pointed to emails to EPA officials from 14 15 16 17 18 19

-206. The Court held that EPA also actually had a "great deal of quantitative information about extensive dicamba damage during both 2017 and 2018."
+The Court again held that EPA's decision was contrary to the record.
+EPA did have sufficient information to quantify the damage, including a number of studies, presentations, articles, and other documentation which included acreage totals and significant numbers of complaints.
 Id.

-The Court again held that EPA's decision was contrary to the record.
-EPA did have sufficient information to quantify the damage, including a number of studies, presentations, articles, and other documentation which included acreage totals and significant numbers of university weed scientists and state department of agriculture representatives reporting injury to "specialty crops, vegetables, and ornamental, fruit, and shade trees."
+217. Among them, the Court pointed to emails to EPA officials from university weed scientists and state department of agriculture representatives reporting injury to "specialty crops, vegetables, and ornamental, fruit, and shade trees."
 Id.
 The Court recounted numerous transmittals from state experts to EPA on damage, including Dr. Ford Baldwin of Arkansas and Dr. Bradley of Missouri.
 Id. at 1138-39.
 From the Kansas Department of Agriculture: "we have been over run with dicamba complaints."
 Id. at 1139.
 From the North Dakota State University pesticide program specialist: "what we now know, in 2018, is that minimizing off target movement of dicamba to a reasonable level is NOT possible . . . this level of movement is completely unacceptable."
 Id.
 Tennessee: "wave after wave of dicamba exposure."
 Professor Larry Steckel of the University of Tennessee: stated that the drift crisis "is like nothing I have ever seen before . . .
 Dicamba drift for the past three years has often travelled a half mile to threequarters of a mile and all too frequently, well beyond that."
 Id. (estimating 40% of Tennessee non-DT soybean acres damaged).